LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 ![CompleteGraph](assets/CompleteGraph.PNG)

 Take a close look at each of the vertices in the graph above.
-Do you notice that each vertice is actually connected to every other node on the graph?
-That is what makes ita complete graph.
+Do you notice that each vertex is actually connected to every other node on the graph?
+That is what makes it a complete graph.

 ### Connected